Write a little about yourself. Just a paragraph will do.

 I named my new bicycle after a cat I loved and had to say goodbye

-to a while ago-- I had it painted pretty much the same color he was
+to a while ago-- I had it painted his color and had his name is

-and his name is painted on it.
-Maybe not too private, but it is
+painted on it.
+Maybe not too private, but it is pretty personal to

 You should message me if